Healthy Homes Assessment Clive

 Draught Stopping Clive

-Draughts are a major cause of dropping temperatures within homes.
-A draughty house will cost more to heat, which completed jobs in wasting energy and increased bills.
+Draughts increase the likelihood of dropping temperatures within homes.
+A draughty house costs more to heat, meaning wasting energy and resulting in higher bills.

-If you are able to feel external air entering or a clear draught from a hole or gap, then it is probably a gap or hole which needs sealing in some way.
-Cracks or gaps with large gaps must be fixed permanently.
-Gaps greater than 3mm that allow air to enter or exit within your house require seals.
-In the case of an open fireplace is not in use, it can create draughts.
-This should be blocked off.
-Landlords and property managers are accountable for ensuring such draughts are eliminated in the maximum extent possible.
+If you are able to feel external air getting in, or see the sound of a clear draught emanating from a gap or hole that is, it is likely a crack or an opening that requirements sealing in somehow.
+Cracks or gaps with large gaps must be permanently stopped.
+Cracks that are greater than 3mm and let air into or out within the home require sealing.
+For example, if the open fireplace isn’t used it may cause draughts and should be shut off.
+Landlords and property managers are responsible for making sure such draughts are eliminated in the maximum extent possible.

-There is no require to block gaps or holes that are part of the building.
-For example, tiny gaps around doors and windows might be necessary to allow movement of the structure when the house gets warmer and cooler, in order to let them be closed and opened instead of than being stuck.
-We will examine every window and door during the Healthy Homes assessment of your rental property.
+You don’t need to block off gaps or holes in the building.
+For example, tiny gaps around windows and doors may be required to allow for movement within the building as the house gets warmer and cooler, so that they can still be closed and opened rather than being stuck.
+We will test the windows and doors as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections